jorvlan/raincloudplots-workshops/README.md

 ## Interested in attending?
 Please read the following documentation about each workshop!
 <pre>
-- When signing up for one of the workshops: Participants should indicate whether they want to learn about Python/Matlab/R, which is necessary for the subsequent Zoom break-out rooms. those will be structured along the programming languages.
-Ask Davide to lead the Python break-out room, ask Tom to lead the Matlab break-out room.
-Jordy/Rogier/Micah could do the R break-out room.
-Neem je data mee en we gaan aan de slag in de workshop.
+- When signing up for one of the workshops: Participants should indicate whether they want to learn about Python/Matlab/R, which is necessary information for the subsequent Zoom break-out rooms in which we will answer any questions you have, but most importantly, **give you the opportunity to Bring Your Own Data (BYOD)** to co-develop & fine-tune your amazing plots!

-Max.
-2 hours
+- Duration: Max.
+2 hours workshops.
-workshop duration.

-Workshop structure:
+- Outline:
-	– What are
+	– What are raincloudplots?
-raincloudplots?
-	– What are
+	– What are alternatives?
-alternatives?
-	– How to plot?
-		– follow
-structure from the paper
-		– from Simple to
+	– How to plot: from simple to advanced
-advanced
-- Community input,
-ask what would you like to improve?
+	- Community input: what would you like to improve/see?
-- Show shiny App
+	- Shiny App demo
-	– Break-out rooms
+	– Break-out rooms: (Python/Matlab/R)
-(Python/Matlab/R) (first 10 min; een paar van de basics kunnen maken,
+		- Bring Your Own Data

 </pre>